Home

 Bell Labs: A Complete Guide — History, Products, Founding, and More

 Bell Labs was founded in 1876 as The Bell Patent Foundation by Alexander Graham Bell, Thomas Sanders, and Gardiner Hubbard.
 Bell Labs is known for numerous innovations in technology which have radically shaped the world we live in today.
-These include the telephone, the laser, satellites, solar cells, digital signals communications, and the fax machine.
+These include the telephone, the laser, satellites, solar cells, digital signal communications, and the fax machine.

 Bell Labs has launched the careers of innovative engineers.
 In fact, many of the greatest minds of the century worked with Bell Labs at some point during its existence.
-Bell Labs could be relied upon for producing innovative technology which were just what the world needed at the time.
+Bell Labs could be relied upon for producing innovative technology which was just what the world needed at the time.
 Although Bell Labs has changed hands and gone through some turbulent periods, it now exists as a Nokia subsidiary.

 Quick Facts